srestrepo-overactive/zem-test/README.md

 implemented you can check in utils  or Card component functions

 REDUX
-The behavior of thisis by selected the dropdown, list or grid, in that way it will change the type of view sharing the state of the component Dropdown and CardView.
+The behavior of this it's by selecting the dropdown and choose list or grid so in that way it will change the type of view sharing the state of the component Dropdown and CardView.
 Located in models/redux

 UNIT TEST
-There are some unit test located here in src\components\Card\Card.styles.js
+There are some unit test located here in src\components\Card\Card.test.js

 HOOKS USED